payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 ```

 ## Getting Payara
 You will need to create a personal Github account and fork the repository at [https://github.com/payara/payara.git](github) to yourself.
+There are more detailed guides on github, [https://guides.github.com/introduction/flow/](here) and [https://guides.github.com/activities/forking/](here), but the commands below should get you started:

 ![](../images/forkingpayarafromgit.png)
 Once you have your own up-to-date version of payara, you can now download it to your computer.